 What is chimichurri sauce made with?

-There are actually two versions of chimichurri; red and green and their ingredients vary slightly.
+There are actually two versions of the chimichurri recipe; red and green and their ingredients vary slightly.
 The green version is more common.

 Although additional ingredients are sometimes used, the primary ingredients in a green chimichurri sauce are: